manjunath-ab/AI4MentalHealth/README.md

 The above diagram illustrates the architecture of the Mental Health Chatbot, showcasing the various components and technologies used in the project.

-## Project Flow 🎯

-1. Scrape mental health related data from various blog sites using Selenium with Dagster Orchestration tool. 🕷️
-2. Clean and categorize the scraped data using OpenAIExtractionChain, then store it into a Snowflake database along with associated metadata. 🧹
-3. Use dbt to run transformations on the scraped data. 🔧
-4. Embed the transformed data using OpenAI embeddings and store it into ChromaDB for efficient similarity search. 🔍

-5.

 ## Use Case 📖

 The use case for this project is to develop a mental health platform that leverages conversation AI based on Retrieval-augmented generation (RAG) to offer users a supportive and non-judgmental space, fostering emotional well-being and personal introspection. 🧠

 ## Technologies Used 🛠️